mbareford/cirrus-website/_alerts/2023-06-05_cpu-compute.md

 ---
-status: Ongoing
+status: Resolved
 type: Service alert
 start_date: 2023-06-03 21:10 BST
-end_date:
+end_date: 2023-06-05 13:30 BST
 scope: CPU compute nodes
-impact: Majority of CPU compute nodes are unavailable
+impact: Majority of CPU compute nodes are now returned to service (8 nodes rmain out of service)
-reason: Most of the CPU compute nodes have become unavailable - we are investigating the issue and will update once we have more information
+reason: Due to a power event at the site that hosts Cirrus most of the CPU compute nodes were unavailable.
 ---